Wallis Cinemas: Glenelg Cinema Centre

 In February 1945, the Ozone was ranked second in terms of size among Adelaide suburban cinemas, with a seating capacity of 1,853; the largest was the Star Theatre / Hindmarsh Town Hall, part of the Clifford Cinema Circuit, with a seating capacity of 2,012.

-In 1951 the cinema was being operated by Hoyts-Ozone Theatres Ltd., and remained as a single-screen cinema until 1971, when Wallis acquired it.
+In 1951, the cinema was being operated by Hoyts-Ozone Theatres Ltd., and remained as a single-screen cinema until 1971, when Wallis acquired it.
 Wallis transformed it into South Australia's first multi-screen cinema, and renamed it the Glenelg Cinema Centre.
 A third screen was added to the two screens in 1978.

-On 1 February 2009 Wallis gave a free screening of Gone with the Wind, before closing the cinema.
+On 1 February 2009, Wallis gave a free screening of Gone with the Wind, before closing the cinema.
 It was demolished in mid-2011.

+The Ozone Glenelg was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia, held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.

 Chelsea/Regal

 Wallis Theatres saved the Chelsea Cinema at Kensington Park from demolition, after taking over the lease from 1 January 1971.
 This cinema is now heritage-listed and owned by the City of Burnside.